altocodenl/cell/vibey.md

 - `PUT /dialog` — mutate or continue an existing dialog.
 Body: `{dialogId, status?, prompt?, decisions?, authorizations?}`.
   - `status` can be `waiting` or `done`.
+  - If `status` is set without `prompt` or `decisions`, it is a pure status change (e.g. interrupt or mark done).
+The server aborts any in-progress stream for that dialog, writes the end timestamp on the current assistant section, renames the file to reflect the new status, and returns JSON `{ok: true}`.
   - If `prompt` is present, append as a user message and continue generation.
   - Whenever generation is kicked off on an existing dialog, server first sets status to `active`.
   - `decisions` is parseable text that maps tool-call IDs to approve/deny decisions.
   - `authorizations` is parseable text that records blanket authorizations (`> Authorized: <tool_name>` semantics).
   - If any tool decision is deny, resulting dialog status is `waiting`.
   - Response is SSE when generation continues; otherwise JSON.
+  - The server keeps a map of `dialogId → AbortController` for active streams.
+When a `PUT` sets status to `waiting` or `done`, the server calls `abort()` on the controller, which terminates the LLM fetch and closes the SSE connection.
+The aborted text (whatever was streamed so far) remains in the markdown.

 #### Text conventions for `decisions` and `authorizations` (three-schwa sentinel)